DavidBarbera/Few-Shot_Sound_Event_Detection_with_Prototypical_Neural_Networks/README.md

-# Few-Shot_Sound_Event_Detection_with_Prototypical_Neural_Networks
+# Few-Shot Sound Event Detection with Prototypical Neural Networks
-Study in using Prototypical NN for using Metric-based Meta Learning for Sound Event Detection
+Study in using Metric-based Meta Learning for Sound Event Detection.